MedFact: Benchmarking the Fact-Checking Capabilities of Large Language Models on Chinese Medical Texts: Related Works

 \subsection{LLMs in Medical Domains}

-The significant capabilities of Large Language Models (LLMs) across many disciplines have prompted the exploration of their applications in the medical domain~\cite{huang2024comprehensivesurveyevaluatinglarge,chen2025faultgptindustrialfaultdiagnosis}.
-Medprompt~\cite{nori2023generalistfoundationmodelsoutcompete} enhances LLMs' performance on medical benchmarks by combining self-generated Chain-of-Thought (CoT)~\cite{NEURIPS2022_9d560961}, few-shot learning with dynamic example selection~\cite{liu-etal-2022-makes}, and self-consistency~\cite{wangself}.
-Other developments include HuaTuo~\cite{wang2023huatuotuningllamamodel}, a LLaMA-based model fine-tuned on Chinese medical instruction data; HuatuoGPT~\cite{zhang-etal-2023-huatuogpt}, a model specialized for medical consultation, fine-tuned on responses distilled from ChatGPT and real-world data; and PediatricsGPT~\cite{NEURIPS2024_fa5b423e}, a model developed via a systematic training pipeline for pediatric and general medical applications.
-These advances highlight a growing interest in adapting LLMs to the challenges of medical reasoning and the specialized requirements of real-world practice.
+LLMs have prompted extensive exploration of medical applications~\cite{huang2024comprehensivesurveyevaluatinglarge}.
+Medprompt~\cite{nori2023generalistfoundationmodelsoutcompete} enhances medical performance by combining self-generated Chain-of-Thought (CoT)~\cite{NEURIPS2022_9d560961}, few-shot learning with dynamic examples~\cite{liu-etal-2022-makes}, and self-consistency~\cite{wangself}.
+Other developments include HuaTuo~\cite{wang2023huatuotuningllamamodel}, a LLaMA-based model fine-tuned on Chinese medical instructions, and PediatricsGPT~\cite{NEURIPS2024_fa5b423e}, developed through systematic training for pediatric and general medical applications.
+These efforts show growing interest in adapting LLMs to medical reasoning and practice requirements.